galengorski/CAWSC_WaterUse/irrigation_data_collector/README.md

 Note, paths will need to be modified depending on the location of pilot study area shapefiles and desired output directory structure

+/data/ subdirectory will need to be unzipped (too large to push unless zipped)

 collect_all.py: collects climate data for pilot study areas

 GridMETDataCollector3.py: climate data collector